Gordon999/Pi-MP3_Player/README.md

 sudo pip3 install mplayer.py

+If you see ImportError: cannot import name 'ImageTk' from 'PIL' (/usr/lib/python3/dist-packages/PIL/__init__.py)

+then sudo pip3 install Pillow

 To run python3 MP3_Player.py

 To get the script to run at boot, assuming you are booting to the GUI